offsoc/forgejo/options/setting/config-cheat-sheet.md

   SSL mode.
   Ignored for `DB_TYPE = sqlite3`.
   For `DB_TYPE = mysql` either "false" (default), "true", or "skip-verify"'.
-  For `DB_TYPE = postgres` either "disable" (default), "require", or "verify-full":
+  For `DB_TYPE = postgres` either "disable" (default), "require", or "verify-full".:
   ```ini
   SSL_MODE =
   ```

 - <a name="database.CHARSET_COLLATION" href="#database.CHARSET_COLLATION">`database.CHARSET_COLLATION`</a>:
   Charset collation, only used for `DB_TYPE = mysql`.
   Empty as default, Forgejo will try to find a case-sensitive collation.
-Don't change it unless you clearly know what you need:
+Don't change it unless you clearly know what you need.:
   ```ini
   CHARSET_COLLATION =
   ```